Skip to content

 NGA's position statement on governance

-- ensure there is clarity of vision, ethos and strategic direction;
+• ensuring there is clarity of vision, ethos and strategic direction;

-- hold the executive leaders to account for the educational performance of the organisation and its pupils; and the performance management of staff;
+• holding the executive leaders to account for the educational performance of the organisation and its pupils; and the performance management of staff;

+All boards must appreciate the strategic nature of their role.
 The governor/trustees’ role is largely strategic and the headteacher/CEO has responsibility for the operational day to day management and oversight of the school or trust.
 The distinction between governance and management needs to be clearly understood by all parties to ensure an effective working partnership.

 NGA has identified eight key elements of effective governance:

-- the right people around the table
+1. The right people around the table

-- understanding roles & responsibilities
+2. Understanding roles & responsibilities

-- good relationships based on trust
+5. Good relationships based on trust

-- knowing the school – the data, the staff, the parents, the children, the community
+6. Knowing the school – the data, the staff, the parents, the children, the community

-- commitment to asking challenging questions
+7. Commitment to asking challenging questions

-- confident to have courageous conversations in the interests of the children and young people
+8. Confident to have courageous conversations in the interests of the children and young people

 Composition and conduct

 Governors and trustees need to be clear about their role and the responsibilities that come with it – whether in a maintained school or an academy.
-School governance is a voluntary role, but having volunteered, those governing must accept the full responsibilities of the role and carry out their duties in a professional manner.Â
+School governance is a voluntary role, but having volunteered, those governing must accept the full responsibilities of the role and carry out their duties in a professional manner.

-Although there is no legal constraint on the length of time a chair of of the governing board can serve, NGA’s view is that an element of regular reappraisal and renewal is beneficial to all schools, and that all chairs should normally expect to step down after a maximum of six years in post.
+Although there is no legal constraint on the length of time a chair of the governing board can serve, NGA’s view is that an element of regular reappraisal and renewal is beneficial to all schools, and that all chairs should normally expect to step down after a maximum of six years in post.

 In line with good practice in the charity sector NGA thinks that governors/trustees should serve no more than two terms of office (eight years) in any one school or trust.